r4ai/rehype-custom-code/README.md

 # rehype-custom-code (WIP)

 This plugin is intended to facilitate the creation of your own custom code blocks using custom components such as React by outputting metadata as Props.
+Therefore, this plugin is headless and only outputs Props based on the input given as metadata.
+Styling should be done with custom components based on these Props.

 This plugin also supports syntax highlighting with shikiji by adding `options.shiki` to the plugin options.